Why This Recipe Works

 1 1/2 pounds (675g) granulated sugar

-1 tablespoon Pomona's Universal Pectin (optional; see note)
+1 tablespoon Pomona's Universal Pectin (optional; see notes)

-4 teaspoons (20ml) calcium water (see Pomona's pectin package for instructions)
+4 teaspoons (20ml) calcium water (optional; see Pomona's pectin package for instructions)

 1 teaspoon (5g) unsalted butter